khulnasoft-lab/design.khulnasoft.com/contents/patterns/navigation.md

 - **Advanced:** An advanced page-level info [alert](/components/alert) is required if an item has equal to or greater than 0.1% of clicks per active user per month.
 Advanced notice should be in place for at least one milestone.
 - **Temporary opt-in:** If more than 5 top-level navigation items are being changed that have a combined 5% of clicks per active users per month, a temporary opt-in method should be provided for at least 2 milestones.
 Temporary opt-in provides time to communicate major navigation overhauls while also allowing a user to preview changes.

-Consider the following for all top-level menu item changes:

-- All changes should be included in the release post.
-- A [canary rollout](https://docs.gitlab.com/ee/user/project/canary_deployments.html) may be used to slowly roll out changes to users and get their feedback before releasing to all users.
-- Documentation should always be updated in the first release the change is introduced.
-For canary rollouts, the change may not be available to everyone at the same time and this can be specified in the docs using the following:

-> This change is being rolled out incrementally to a subset of the user base.
-Therefore, this change may not be available to you until it is fully enabled for all users.

 ### Submenu items

 Each submenu should be a self-contained group of functionality, for example: